saturnlighting/literature-review/README.md

 Another fundamental factor that explains less walking and cycling during night-time is fear of crime.

-There is evidence that street lighting decreases crime (references needed) and reassurance of pedestrians and cyclists (e.g. Rahm, Sternudd, and Johansson (2021)).
+There is evidence that street lighting decreases crime and enhances reassurance and confidence of pedestrians and cyclists after dark (e.g.
+Rahm, Sternudd, and Johansson (2021); Loukaitou-Sideris (2006); Cozens et al. (2003); Painter (1996)).

+“Perceived safety tends to affect the physical activity of groups already known to exhibit greater anxiety about crime” (Foster and Giles-Corti 2008).

 People’s perceived nighttime safety (qualitative research):